7 TOP Rabbit Bedding Ideas: Natural Hay, Straw, and Aspen Bedding Materials

 3. Meadow Hay Bedding For Rabbits

-what to use for rabbits bed
+what to put in rabbit bed

 • It is organic naturally grown grass